 It’s sad to say that in todays society we don’t have a large number of community events anymore and we certainly don’t have a large number of free events for children so if you are in Warrington next Tuesday, make sure you pop by Victoria park between 11 and 4 and enjoy the amazing activities including archery, face painting, cycling, cave crawling and wall climbing and so much more.
 We will be visiting again next week as even after a full day the boys still didn’t manage to complete the zorbs, tennis, sensory bus, plus my mini monkey wants to climb the wall again and who am I to stand in the way of boys and energy zapping sports.

-Hope to see you there for a fab free family dayby
+Hope to see you at VPX this summer for a fab free family day